-Our Company was incorporated as SofTech Engineers Private Limited under the provisions of Companies Act 1956 vide Certificate of Incorporation dated June 17, 1996 at Ahmedabad, Gujarat bearing registration no. 04-29960 of 1996-97.
+Our Company was incorporated as SoftTech Engineers Private Limited under the provisions of Company as 1956 vide Certificate of Incorporation dated June 17, 1996 at Ahmedabad, Gujarat bearing registration no. 04-29960 of 1996-97.
 The Registered office of our Company was originally situated at 1008, City Center, A.C.
 Market, Parle Point, Surat.
-The Registered office of our Company was subsequently shifted to 1st Floor, 04-29960 of 1996-97.
-The Registered office of our Company was originally situated at 100%, City Center, A.C.
-Market, Parle Point, Surat.
-The Registered office of our Company was subsequently shifted to 1st Floor, Balaji House, Opposite Telephone Exchange, Bajirao Road, Pune - 411030, Maharashtra pursuant to a special resolution passed by the shareholders of our Company at its extra-ordinary general meeting the of a July 18, 2000 and the order passed by the Company Law Board, Western Region Bench, Mumbai dated October 12, 2001.
-A certificate of registration of the order of the Company Law Board dated October 12, 2001 and the order passed by the Company Law Board dated October 12, 2001 and trender passed by the registered office of our Company was once again shifted to 259, Butte Patil Complex, Dashbluja Ganpati, Karve Road, Pune - 411030 pursuant to Board resolution dated May 5, 2003.
-The Registered office of our Company was once again shifted to 259, Butte Patil Complex, Dashbluja Ganpati, Karve Road, Pune - 411030 pursuant to Board resolution dated September 1, 2005.
-The Registered office of our Company was once again shifted to 5A, Near Statra Road Telephone Exchange, Shahu College Road, Parvati, Pune 411009 pursuant to Board resolution dated September 1, 2005.
-The name of our Company was ubsequently changed to Soffrech Engineers Limited pursuant to special resolution passed by the shareholders of our Company at the EGM held on February 22, 2018 and a fresh certificate of incorporation consequent upon conversion from Private Company to 290 February Despecial resolution Consequent upon conversion from Private Company to Soffrech Engineers Content passed by the RoC, Pune on March 1, 2018.
-The corporate identify number of the company is U30107PN1996PLC016718.
-For details of Incorporation, Change in the Name and Registered Office of our Company, please refer to the chapter titled "Our History and Certain Other Corporate Matters" beginning on page 176 of this Prospectus.
+The Registered office of our Company was subsequently shifted to 1st Floor, Balaji House, Opposite Telephone Exchange, Bajirao Road, Pune - 411030, Maharashtra pursuant to a special resolution passed by the shareholders of our Company at its extra-ordinary general meeting held on July 18, 2000 and the order passed by the Company Law Board, Western Region Bench, Mumbai dated October 12, 2001.
+A certificate of registration of the order of the Company Law Board dated October 12, 2001 confirming transfer of the registered office from State of Gujarat to the State of Maharashtra was issued by the Registera of Companies, Pune on January 29, 2002.
+The Registered office of our Company was once again shifted to 259, Butte Patil Complex, Dashbhuja Ganpati, Karve Road, Pune - 411030 pursuant to Board resolution dated May 5, 2003.
+The Registered office of our Company was once again shifted to 'The Pentagon', Unit No. 5A, Near Satara Road Telephone Exchange, Shahu College Road, Parvati, Pune 411009 pursuant to Board resolution dated September 1, 2005.
+The name of our Company was subsequently changed to SoftTech Engineers Limited pursuant to special resolution passed by the shareholders of our Company at the EGM held on February 22, 2018 and a fresh certificate of incorporation consequent upon conversion from Private Company to Public Company was issued by the RoC, Pune on March 1, 2018.
+The corporate identity number of the company is U30107PN1996PLC016718.
+For details of Incorporation, Change in the Name and Registered Office of our Company, please refer to the chapter titled "Our History and Certain Other Corporate Matters" beginning on page 176 of this Red Herring Prospectus.